mnneeltakemail2/testNeel3/neel-client/assets-management/mass-transfer.md

 ![](/_assets/mass_transfer_04.png)

 Also you can create payment file for the distribution.
-Just create a text file with the list of the recipient Waves addresses and number of tokens you want to distribute.
+Just create a text file with the list of the recipient Neel addresses and number of tokens you want to distribute.
 Please use the following syntax: **Address,Amount** For example: **3P9KR33QyXwfTXv8kKtNGZYtgKk3RXSUk36,0.12345**

 See example below.